Srinithigit-hub/SALES_TREND_VISUALIZATION/README.md

 Key Insights:

-Sales show a consistent upward trend over the observed period.
+●Sales show a consistent upward trend over the observed period.
-The highest growth occurs between April and June.
+●The highest growth occurs between April and June.
-This trend may indicate successful marketing campaigns or seasonal demand.
+●This trend may indicate successful marketing campaigns or seasonal demand.
-Tools Used
+Tools Used:
 Data visualization: Chart.js / Recharts / Matplotlib (depending on your stack) Data source: Sample / CSV / Database
 Python